klajbard/scraper-db/README.md

 ### Routes
 **src/router.js**
-- `/add` route expects a JSON formatted object with product information
+- GET `/add` route expects a JSON formatted object with product information
-- `/products` lists all products from the database
+- GET `/products` lists all products from the database
-- `/product/:name` return with a single product if found
+- GET `/product/:name` return with a single product if found
+- PATCH `/product/:name` updates the product with the given `arukeresoUrl` and/or `confirmed` state

 ### Product schema
 **src/models/product-model.js**